jrb-s2c-github/atomika/README.md

 5) Run k8s_workers.yml to join the worker nodes

 ## Preparing a Linux box to take commands from Ansible
-In the multipass folder is a cloud_init.yml file to prepare ubuntu nodes to receive intsruction from Ansible.
+In the multipass folder is a cloud_init.yml file to prepare ubuntu nodes to receive instruction from Ansible.
 The master key is in the master key folder.

 **Alternatively**, it can be done manually as follows: